ADVERTISEMENT

 1. Choose Your Preferred Tool and Template

 There are plenty of different types of genealogy research logs, ranging from a glorified to-do list or a simple word document to multi-page spreadsheets.
-Some people use a notebook or journal, and others do all their tracking in Evernote, Trello, or some other system.
+Some people use a notebook or journal, and others do all their tracking in Evernote, Trello or some other app.
 Determine what information you want to keep track of.
 Then, create a new template (or adapt an existing template) to reflect what you need and what you’ll actually use.

 For another professional approach, Janine Adams, author of Organize Your Family History, shares her informal research log using Evernote here.